What is the Safety Element?

-Why are we updating the Safety Element?
+Why did we update the Safety Element?

 Why is this important?

 In recent years, wildfires have been increasing in frequency and intensity in LA County, while extreme heat events have broken temperature records and become longer in duration.
 These trends are expected to continue, which will result in placing more communities at risk of harm.
-To address these new climate trends and resulting environmental conditions, the Safety Element Update will identify steps that local communities can take to reduce the risks posed by wildfire, flooding, extreme heat, and other climate impacts.
+To address these new climate trends and resulting environmental conditions, the Safety Element Update identified steps that local communities can take to reduce the risks posed by wildfire, flooding, extreme heat, and other climate impacts.